 It’s a good idea to plant onions nearby, to help with pest control.

-The fruit is ready to pluck 75-100 days after transplanting.
+The fruit is ready to pluck 75 to 100 days after transplanting.

-Pick them when they fill out their husks and the husks just begin to split.
-If the fruit is still small and hard and the husk is still quite loose, it is too early to harvest.
+When the fruit is still small and hard, and the husk is quite loose, it is too early to harvest.

-Occasionally, the husk won’t split, but turns brown and leathery; this is also a sign that the fruit is ready to be harvested.
+Occasionally, the husk won’t split but turns brown and leathery instead.
+Tis is also a sign that the fruit is ready to be picked.

-When you’ve identified a fruit ready for harvest, it’s best to cut it from the plant, rather than pull it, which might damage the stem.
+When you’ve identified a fruit ready for harvest, it’s best to cut it from the plant rather than pulling it, which might damage the stem.
 Compost damaged or overripe fruits.

-You can store harvested tomatillos in their husks at room temperature for up to a week or in the refrigerator either loose or in a paper bag for around three weeks.
+You can store harvested fruits in their husks at room temperature for up to a week, or in the refrigerator, either loose or in a paper bag, for around three weeks.
 Avoid storing your harvest in plastic.